run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 #### Setting Node-Pools for a Specific Project

 By default all node-pools are associated with every Project and Department using zero resource allocation.
-This means that by default any Project can use any node-pool if Over-Quota is set for that Project and only for preemptible workloads (i.e. Training workloads or Interactive using Preemptible flag).
+This means that by default any Project can use any node-pool if Over-Quota is set for that Project, but only for preemptible workloads (i.e. Training workloads or Interactive using Preemptible flag).

 *   To gaurantee resources for all workloads including non-preemptible workloads, administrator should allocate resources in node-pools.
-*   Go to the _Node Pools_ tab under Project and set a quota to specific node pools (GPU resources, CPU resources).
+*   Go to the _Node Pools_ tab under Project and set a quota to any of the node pools (GPU resources, CPU resources) you want to use.
+*   To set the Project's default node pools order of priority, you should set the precednece of each node pool, this is done in the Project's node pool tab.
+*   The node pool default priority order is used if the workload did not specify its own preffered node pool(s) list of priority.
 *   To mandate a Workload to run on a specific node pools, Researcher should specify the node-pool to use for a workload.
-*   If no node-pool is specified - 'Default' node-pool is used.
+*   If no node-pool is specified - the Project's 'Default' node-pool priority list is used.
 *   Press 'Save' to save your changes.

 #### Grouping Nodes using Node Affinities